YamperAF/Balacord-Playing-Cards/README.md

 2 of Diamonds: HaxTheCharizard

-Ace of Spades:
+Ace of Spades: Ori

-King of Spades:
+King of Spades: Eremel

-Queen of Spades:
+Queen of Spades: Opal

-Jack of Spades:
+Jack of Spades: Crimson Hearth

-10 of Spades:
+10 of Spades: Kailen

-9 of Spades:
+9 of Spades: TheNitroMelon

-8 of Spades:
+8 of Spades: E.

-7 of Spades:
+7 of Spades: RattlingSnow353

-6 of Spades:
+6 of Spades: FitnessGram™ Pacer Test

-5 of Spades:
+5 of Spades: WilsontheWolf

-4 of Spades:
+4 of Spades: SleepyG11

-3 of Spades:
+3 of Spades: InertSteak

-2 of Spades:
+2 of Spades: Skinky